sonatype-nexus-community/nexus-repository-r/README.md

 ## The Fine Print

-Starting from version 3.20.0 `R` plugin is supported by Sonatype, but still is a contribution of ours to the open source community (read: you!)
+Starting from version 3.20.0 the `R` plugin is supported by Sonatype, but still is a contribution of ours to the open source community (read: you!)

 Phew, that was easier than I thought.
 Last but not least of all: